1. What is the purpose of the 2019 Lausanne Global Workplace Forum (GWF)?

 2. How can I participate in GWF?

 The participant nomination process is now closed.
 As with all major Lausanne gatherings, GWF is an invitation-only gathering and participants had to be nominated by a deadline in order to be considered by the GWF Selection Committee.
+However, you can still follow along with the gathering.

 3. What type of person makes an ideal nominator?